 The Vermont Center for Independent Living’s (VCIL) Home Access Program (HAP) is a statewide program for physically disabled low-income residents of Vermont.
-HAP is intended to help individuals with disabilities be able to live independently in their own homes.
+HAP is intended to help individuals with disabilities to live independently in their own homes.
 The program’s focus is on making modifications to an individual’s bathroom and home entrance, making these areas more accessible.
-While the Home Access Program is not specifically designed for the elderly, a diagnosis of Osteoarthritis, Stroke, or Parkinson’s disease is considered a disability for eligibility purposes, and is commonly seen in elderly individuals.
+While the Home Access Program is not specifically designed for the elderly, a diagnosis of osteoarthritis, stroke, or Parkinson’s disease is considered a disability for eligibility purposes, and is commonly seen in elderly individuals.

 HAP and SWFF are funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

-For more information about the VCIL Home Access Program or the Sue Williams Freedom Fund, contact the Vermont Center for Independent Living at 1-800-639-1522 or 802-229-0501.
-More information about the HAP program can also be found here, while limited information about the SWFF program can be found here.
+For more information about the VCIL Home Access Program or the Sue Williams Freedom Fund, contact the Vermont Center for Independent Living at 802-224-1827.
+More information about the HAP program can also be found here, while information about the SWFF program can be found here.

 Applications for SWFF can be found here and here.

 Due to high demand, expect a long wait list for both the Home Access Program and Sue Williams Freedom Fund.